Important: Visit VC Emergency for the Latest Fire Updates and Emergency Information.

 Hantavirus infection is a serious, life-threatening illness.
 A person can become infected by direct contact with infected rodents or by inhaling airborne particles of urine, droppings, or saliva from them.
-Dogs and cats are not known to be reservoir hosts for hantavirus; however, they may bring infected rodents into contact with humans.
+Dogs and cats are not known to be reservoir hosts for Hantavirus; however, they may bring infected rodents into contact with humans.
 The best protection against the Hantavirus is to prevent all rodents from entering structures and to carefully clean and disinfect indoor areas currently or previously infested with rodents.

 The primary carrier of the Hantavirus is the Deer Mouse, Peromyscus maniculatus.
 The Deer Mouse is the size of a house mouse; ranges in color from pale gray to reddish brown; has white fur on its belly and feet; and has a bi-colored tail (pale gray to reddish brown and white), slightly shorter than its head and body length.